Lil Xan: Career

-His stage name is derived from Xanax, the trade name of the prescription drug alprazolam.
+Leanos's stage name is derived from Xanax, the trade name of the prescription drug alprazolam.
 Leanos began to gain recognition through platforms such as SoundCloud and YouTube.
 His popularity grew after the release of the music video for his song "Betrayed" in August 2017.
 The song peaked at number 64 on the Billboard Hot 100.
+Following this success, he signed with Columbia Records in November 2017 for a three-album deal worth over $1 million.

-In an interview with XXL, Leanos announced his debut album Total Xanarchy.
-The album includes collaborations with artists such as Diplo and Swae Lee.
-In December 2017, Leanos announced his Total Xanarchy tour, which sold out in five hours according to Billboard.
-In 2018, Leanos considered changing his stage name to Diego in order to support his anti-drug message; however, he has since expressed uncertainty toward officially going through with the pseudonym change.
+In an interview with XXL later that month, Leanos announced his debut album would be titled Total Xanarchy and would include collaborations with artists such as Diplo and Swae Lee.
+In December 2017, Leanos announced his Total Xanarchy tour, which sold out in five hours, according to Billboard.
+In 2018, Leanos considered changing his stage name to Diego in order to support his anti-drug message; however, he has since expressed uncertainty about officially going through with the pseudonym change.

-Leanos released his debut studio album, Total Xanarchy on April 6, 2018.
-The album received mostly negative reviews from critics but was a moderate commercial success, debuting at number ten on the Billboard 200 and selling 28,000 copies in its first week.
-The following month in May 2018, Leanos announced the mixtape Heartbreak Soldiers which was released on July 8, 2018.
-In September 2018, Leanos announced he had been working on an album titled Be Safe as a tribute to Mac Miller, as these were the last words he said to Leanos before his death.
+Leanos released his debut studio album, Total Xanarchy, on April 6, 2018.
+The album received mostly negative reviews but was a modest commercial success, debuting at number ten on the Billboard 200 and selling 28,000 copies in its first week.
+The following month in May 2018, Leanos announced the mixtape Heartbreak Soldiers, which dropped on all platforms on July 8, 2018.
+Later in 2018 he released the EP Xanarchy Militia, and in 2019 he released the mixtape Heartbreak Soldiers Pt.
+2 and the EP Fireworks, all of which were released exclusively on SoundCloud without any involvement from Columbia.

-Leanos has given a number of contradictory statements regarding his yet-unreleased second album.
-Initially, he planned on releasing his Be Safe project in 2019, but the album entered production limbo and was eventually scrapped.
+Leanos promised to release a second album multiple times over his career, but each time they experienced delays or cancellations.
+In September 2018, Leanos announced he had been working on an album titled Be Safe as a tribute to Mac Miller (whose last words to Leanos before his overdose earlier that month were "be safe"), but the project entered production limbo and was eventually scrapped.
 In November 2019, he announced his next album would be titled When September Ends and released an accompanying album cover, but this also never came to fruition.
 In January 2020, Leanos announced that his album was finished and that it would be called Sorry I Didn't Quit, revealing a new album cover that took inspiration from Lil Wayne's Sorry 4 the Wait, but this project appears to have been scrapped as well.

-On June 24th, 2022, Leanos released the EP have a nice day - his first project in over three years - as a collaboration with fellow emo rapper Chris Miles.
-The EP includes a feature from Lil Tracy and was supported by the single "Miss Me".
+On June 24, 2022, Leanos and fellow emo rapper Chris Miles released the collaborative EP have a nice day.
+It includes a feature from Lil Tracy and was supported by the single "Miss Me".

+In August 2024, Leanos announced that his second album, entitled Diego, was finished, and would receive an early release on the independent streaming platform Even Music on September 6, 2024.
+It was released on all platforms on September 19, marking his first full-length album release in over six years.
+Later that year, Leanos signed to the independent record label 3rd Eye Recordings.